-During my time at Alliance Data I've worked on Account Center where we redesigned 200+ client websites.
-This is a deep dive into just one of those projects; card activation.
+For Alliance Data I've worked on Account Center where we redesigned 200+ client websites.
+This is a deep dive into just one of those pages; credit card activation.

 The card art was and headline was an easy way to let the user know exactly where they were to avoid any confusion.
 The content and design are intentionally simple for quick activation.
 The large input fields, placeholder text, and clear instructions helped accomplish this goal.

-After stakeholder approval of the wireframes I then created a prototype in Axure.
+After stakeholder approval of the wireframes and designs I then created a prototype in Axure.
 I created the prototype to make the user think it was fully functional without having to invest too much time.
-Fast iterations are very important to me.
+Fast iterations are very essential to this process.

 Having a real person test a user experience are always 100x more valuable than any assumptions.
-Most of the feedback from this usability study wouldn't have stopped the user from their primary task, but it gave me enough feedback to tweak wireframes, prototypes, and UX specifications to avoid the user from having any doubts or questions.
+Most of the feedback from this usability study wouldn't have stopped the user from their primary task, but it gave me enough feedback to tweak wireframes, designs, and prototypes to avoid the user from having any doubts or questions.

-Lastly, I created UX Specification to give our development team documentation to make it clear of all the user experience decisions I made.
+Lastly, I created UX Specification to give our development team documentation to make it clear of all the user experience decisions.